 Introduction:

-Rice belongs to the genus Oryza and the family of Poaceae family.
+Rice belongs to the genus Oryza and the family of Poaceae.
 There are two main types of cultivated rice.
 Oriza Sativa (Asian rice) and Oriza Graberima (African rice) are chromosome 2N = 24.
 This is the basic food harvest of almost 4 billion people worldwide, providing 27% calories in low and medium comb countries.
 Almost 95% of rice production occurs in Asian countries, and almost half of the world's population consumes them (Sneha et al. 2024).
 The expansion of rice cultivation areas becomes limited.
 Biotic and abiotic pressures, diminishing productivity in intensive production systems, escalating production costs, and suboptimal varieties contribute to the current low yield scenario.
 Therefore, breeding resilient rice varieties with increased grain yield per unit land area becomes imperative, particularly considering the reduction in available land for cultivation (Paterson et al., 2005).
 However, the persistent challenge of micronutrient malnutrition affects over two billion individuals globally, primarily women and preschool-aged children, due to diets rich in cereals and plants lacking essential micronutrients (Aiyswaraya et al. 2017).
 The incredible increase in productivity per hectare over the years has contributed to an increase in total production.
-The reason for this higher productivity is the green revolution, where short HYV and HYV (higher varieties), application of fertilizer and irrigation and irrigation practices were introduced.
-As we know, India is currently exposed to nutritional defects.
+The reason for this higher productivity is the green revolution, where short HYV and HYV (higher varieties), application of fertilizer and irrigation practices were introduced.
+India is currently exposed to nutritional defects.
 Therefore, it is important to diversify the focus of agriculture on millet, impulse and oil seeds, in addition to rice production (Singh et al. 2024).

 Materials and Methods